MMK21Hub/News/Contributing.md

 Mojang Studios<br>Mojang AB | Mojang

 ## Sunday
-Cutoff is 7 AM UTC on Sunday.
+Cutoff is 7:00 AM UTC.

+The weekly email is sent at 12:00 PM UTC.